PolyAI-LDN/task-specific-datasets/nlupp/README.md

 ## Data structure

-The data is divided in 2 domains _banking_ and _hotels_, each of it in their corresponding directories.
+The data is divided in 2 domains, _banking_ and _hotels_, each of it in their corresponding directories.
 The data for each of these domains is divided in 20 folds, each of them in a json file named `fold0.json`, `fold1.json`, etc. The structure of each example is the following:
 ```json